joshedwards237/cs-4080-project2/README.md

-# Cache Performance Comparison: LRU vs LFU
+# Cache Performance Comparison: LRU vs LFU with Uniform Random Access Distrobution

 This project implements and compares the performance of two popular caching algorithms: Least Recently Used (LRU) and Least Frequently Used (LFU) caches.
 The comparison is done using uniform random access patterns to evaluate their performance characteristics.